 - The AgVision® program enhances Northwest FCS' ability to serve the young, beginning and small producers who are actively involved in farming and those who may not meet traditional credit standards.
-AgVision customers account for \$986.4 million of loan volume.
+AgVision customers account for \$1.0 billion of loan volume.
 Through this program, special consideration is given in loan underwriting ratios, interest rate reductions, and origination and appraisal fee waivers.
-About \$2.8 million in fee waivers have been provided to AgVision customers since 2001, with \$409 thousand in fees waived in 2020. - Reimbursements to customers for educational expenses, technology purchases, recordkeeping and tax planning and preparation services since the 2001 inception of the AgVision program totaled \$1.0 million.
-Reimbursements totaled \$133 thousand in 2020. - An advisory group that includes young, beginning and small farmers and ranchers who provide Northwest FCS with customer feedback, functions as a liaison to association management and advances the YBS program impact within the agricultural community. - The RateWise[TM] program rewards YBS producers for continuing their management education with interest rate reductions on new loans. - Northwest FCS' interest only, JumpStart[TM] loan product is designed to help entrepreneurs begin promising new ventures in agriculture. - Customer education programs are tailored to YBS producers focusing on areas such as farm economics, financial literacy, profitability, cash flow, personal finance and succession planning. - The Northwest FCS Business Management Center helps customers assess, understand and improve management practices through group and individual interactions via orientations, workshops and consulting.
+About \$3.3 million in fee waivers have been provided to AgVision customers since 2001, with nearly \$0.5 million in fees waived in 2021. - Reimbursements to customers for educational expenses, technology purchases, recordkeeping and tax planning and preparation services since the 2001 inception of the AgVision program totaled \$1.1 million.
+Reimbursements totaled \$0.1 million in 2021. - An advisory group that includes young, beginning and small farmers and ranchers who provide Northwest FCS with customer feedback, functions as a liaison to association management and advances the YBS program impact within the agricultural community. - The RateWiseTM program rewards YBS producers for continuing their management education with interest rate reductions on new loans. - Northwest FCS' interest only, JumpStartTM loan program is designed to help entrepreneurs begin promising new ventures in agriculture.

+- Customer education programs are tailored to YBS producers focusing on areas such as farm economics, financial literacy, profitability, cash flow, personal finance and succession planning. - The Northwest FCS Business Management Center helps customers assess, understand and improve management practices through group and individual interactions via orientations, workshops and consulting.
 Numerous YBS customers have taken part in these various programs. - Northwest FCS offers crop insurance to help YBS producers mitigate risk. - A portion of the YBS producers' loan portfolio is supported by government guarantees, including guarantees by the Farm Service Agency (FSA) and the U.S. Department of Agriculture's (USDA) Business and Industry Guaranteed Loan Program.